tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

          1     0    -1

 That tells it to use 5 significant digits with zero decimal digits.
-Since the answers have only one significatn digit, it right-justifies each output with 4 spaces.
+Since the answers have only one significant digit, FOCAL right-justifies each output with 4 spaces.
 There are 5 spaces between the `1` and `0` outputs because of that pesky implicit `+` sign, though.